Skip to main content

 • Christmas Cabaret in Sage Two offers a series of varied cabaret style concerts for £ 20 that are bound to please everyone.

-From evenings packed with Broadway classics to The Messiah and favourites like Kate Rusby, and a special film screening of The Snowman with Royal Northern Sinfonia, Sage Gateshead has a huge range of warming winter treats and nights out to make Christmas extra special this year.
+From evenings packed with Broadway classics to The Messiah and favourites like Kate Rusby, and a special film screening of The Snowman with Royal Northern Sinfonia, The Glasshouse International Centre for Music has a huge range of warming winter treats and nights out to make Christmas extra special this year.

 To kick off the celebrations award-winning folk trio Granny’s Attic bring verve, energy and their own inimitable style to Sage Two (Thursday 1 December).